Hero Background

 • Inspect for cracks, warping, or loose panels after major storms.

-• Trim plants, shrubs, and trees away from walls to improve airflow and reduce trapped moisture.
+• Trim shrubs and tree limbs away from walls to improve airflow and reduce trapped moisture.

 2. Protect Exterior Paint From Heat & Moisture

-Fresh exterior paint boosts curb appeal and adds a layer of protection to your siding — but in humid climates, it needs the right products and ongoing care.
+Fresh paint boosts curb appeal and adds a protective layer — but in hot, humid climates it needs the right prep, the right product, and consistent upkeep.

 Paint maintenance recommendations

-• Use high-quality, weather-resistant paint specifically formulated for hot, humid regions.
+• Use weather-resistant exterior paint formulated for hot, humid regions.

-• Look for paints with UV protection and mildew-resistant additives to combat fading and growth.
+• Prioritize UV protection and mildew-resistant additives to combat fading and growth.

-• Wash painted surfaces annually to remove grime, mold, and mildew before they penetrate the finish.
+• Wash painted surfaces annually to remove grime before it penetrates the finish.

-• Touch up peeling, bubbling, or blistering areas as soon as you notice them to prevent water intrusion.
+• Touch up peeling, bubbling, or blistering early to prevent moisture intrusion behind the paint.

 3. Maintain Roofing for Storm Season

-Roofing in The Woodlands must withstand intense sun, heavy rain, high winds, falling limbs, and occasional hail.
-Proactive care can dramatically extend the life of your roof.
+Roofing in The Woodlands takes a beating — intense sun, heavy rain, wind, falling limbs, and occasional hail.
+Proactive care extends roof life and reduces leak risk.

 Routine roof care

-• Schedule roof inspections twice a year — typically in spring and fall.
+• Schedule roof inspections twice a year (spring and fall are ideal).

-• Clear branches, leaves, and debris from the roof and valleys after storms.
+• Clear branches, leaves, and debris from roof surfaces and valleys after storms.

-• Check flashing and sealants around chimneys, skylights, and vents for cracks or gaps.
+• Check flashing and sealants around vents and chimneys for cracks or gaps.

 4. Keep Gutters & Drainage Systems Clear

-In a region with frequent heavy rainfall, proper drainage is essential.
-Clogged gutters can cause water to back up and damage siding, fascia, and even the foundation.
+In a region with frequent heavy rain, drainage is everything.
+Clogged gutters can cause overflow that damages fascia, siding, landscaping, and even the foundation.

 Gutter care checklist

-• Clean gutters and downspouts every season, or more often if you have overhanging trees.
+• Clean gutters and downspouts every season (more often with overhanging trees).

-• Consider installing gutter guards to reduce leaf and debris buildup.
+• Consider gutter guards to reduce leaf and seed pod buildup.

-• Ensure downspouts extend several feet away from the foundation to prevent pooling.
+• Extend downspouts away from the foundation to prevent pooling.

 5. Care for Windows & Doors in Humid Conditions